 Content has recently moved to a new URL

-Large changes to a site’s URL structure (for example, you migrated to a new domain to and have set up many redirects for your older URLs) may results in delays in recrawling your content.
+Large changes to a site’s URL structure (for example, you migrated to a new domain to and have set up many redirects for your older URLs) may result in delays in recrawling your content.
 We ask that you please allow at least 1-2 months for our crawlers to reindex your content.

 As a general rule, URLs shouldn’t change often.
 If you have a large site and are expecting to make this kind of massive shift, please reach out to our Support team.